 - Nokia Asha 501: Now With MS Word, Excel And PowerPoint

-The Irony Of PowerPoint
+The irony of PowerPoint

 It’s quite an irony that Robert Gaskin’s PowerPoint attracted the first venture capital investment ever made by Apple, however, after the release of the Macintosh version of PowerPoint in 1987, it became one of the most significant acquisitions ever made by Microsoft.
 In fact, Microsoft even setup a business unit in Silicon Valley to further develop the application and Gaskins headed the group for five whole years, further enhancing the PowerPoint application.
-26 years later, over one billion computers worldwide run PowerPoint.
+Interestingly, 26 years later, over one billion computers worldwide run PowerPoint.